Accessibility

 Focus Management

-• Visible focus indicators using --accent color
+• Visible focus indicators using --accent / --accent-fg color

 • Focus trapping in modals